isabella232/avalanchego-operator/README.md

 `genesis` mandatory; genesis information in JSON format

-`certificates` optional; an array of certificates/keys; autogenerates, if empty; length of the array should be equal to `nodeCount`
+`certificates` optional; an array of certificates/keys; autogenerates, if empty; length of the array should be equal to

+`nodeCount`

+For fully custom deployment see `config/samples/chain_v1alpha1_avalanchego_static.yaml`

 ## Developing
 This operator was created with operator-SDK (https://sdk.operatorframework.io/docs/)